-AREAS AFFECTED BY SINKHOLES
+AREAS SUBJECT TO SINKHOLES

 Data aggiornamento scheda:

-Anthropogenic sinkholes form another category, as they are related to underground cavities created by human activities (anthropogenic sinkholes), primarily for extracting construction materials.
-Many cities are affected, especially large urban areas built on land that has been historically mined, such as Rome, Naples, Cagliari, Palermo, Reggio Calabria, and Turin.
-Thousands of cases have also been recorded in smaller and mid-sized towns with extensive underground cavities.
+Anthropogenic sinkholes constitute another category, as they are connected to underground cavities created by humans (anthropogenic sinkholes), mostly for the extraction of construction materials.
+Many cities are affected by this phenomenon, especially large urban areas built on land previously used for mining activities, such as Rome, Naples, Cagliari, Palermo, Reggio Calabria, and Turin.
+Thousands of cases have also been recorded in small and medium-sized towns with widespread underground networks.
+As of 2024, approximately 4,500 anthropogenic sinkholes have been recorded in Rome, over eight hundred in Naples, and several hundred in Cagliari and Palermo.

 SUBSIDENCE-AFFECTED MUNICIPALITIES